-On March 10, 2020, we commenced a new at-the-market continuous equity offering program (the "ATM Program") through which we may, from time to time, issue and sell shares of our common stock and shares of our 6.75% Series A Cumulative Redeemable Perpetual Preferred Stock (the "Series A Preferred Stock") having an aggregate offering price of up to \$300.0 million, to or through our sales agents and, with respect to shares of our common stock, may enter into separate forward sales agreements to or through the forward purchaser.
-Upon commencing the ATM Program, we simultaneously terminated the Prior ATM Program.
+On March 10, 2020, we commenced a new ATM Program through which we may, from time to time, issue and sell shares of our common stock and shares of our Series A Preferred Stock having an aggregate offering price of up to \$300.0 million, to or through our sales agents and, with respect to shares of our common stock, may enter into separate forward sales agreements to or through the forward purchaser.

-During the year ended December 31, 2020, we issued and sold 1,783,768 shares of common stock at a weighted average price of \$10.48 per share under the ATM Program, receiving net proceeds, after offering costs and commissions, of \$18.4 million.
-During the year ended December 31, 2020, we issued and sold 713,418 shares of the Series A Preferred Stock at a weighted average price of \$22.88 per share (inclusive of accrued dividends) under the ATM Program, receiving net proceeds, after offering costs and commissions, of \$16.1 million.
+During the year ended December 31, 2021, we issued and sold 3,801,731 shares of common stock at a weighted average price of \$13.87 per share under the ATM Program, receiving net proceeds, after offering costs and commissions, of \$51.7 million.
+During the year ended December 31, 2021, we did not issue any shares of Series A Preferred Stock under the ATM Program.

-As of December 31, 2020, we had \$265.0 million in availability under the ATM Program.
+As of December 31, 2021, we had \$212.2 million in availability under the ATM Program.